rebelsky/csc321-jekyll/_dev/_readings/tdd-bdd.md

 3. Suppose you didn't want to use Cucumber.
 How else might you prepare to use BDD?

 4. What's the most confusing part of BDD/Cucumber?
-Explain it in your own words.
+Explain the topic in your own words.
+Then explain your questions.

 5. How does Fox and Patterson's presentation of test-driven development compare to your prior experiences with unit testing?